Keyboardly-App/keyboardly-dev/doc/Glossary.md

 On this development, `Add On` mean a module package of dynamic feature that fit and work with `Keyboardly` keyboard ecosystem with guideline that explained on this documentation.

-## App's Add On Menu
+## App's Add On Navigation
-App's addon menu is a way to access installed **add on** like the common app menu.
+App's addon navigation is a way to access installed **add on** like the common app menu.
 It can be accessed from add on the menu;

-1. if installed & configured the navigation, the user will be redirected to a fragment of add on by the navigation graph
+1. if it's installed & configured the navigation, the user will be redirected to a fragment of add on by the navigation graph
 2. if not installed or not configured, a detail add-on will appear.

 <br>